 The Joint Incident Assessment Team (JIAT) does not appear to have commented on this incident.

 From the open sources available it is clear that on the night of 2015-07-04 a munition, most likely air-dropped, detonated in the middle of Muthalith Aahim, close to restaurants and a water truck.
 Video taken immediately after this event indicate that there were a significant number of casualties.
-The casualties depicted within these open sources all appeared to be civilians.
+The casualties depicted within these open sources do not appear to have been military personnel.

 A report by MSF